anikm1987/automation-ansible/Readme.md

 - To run test -
     cd Test/docker && chmod +x test_ansible.sh
     ./test_ansible.sh

+- To start development
+    ./start_managed_docker_nodes.sh
+    - This will create two containers as managed nodes where you can start executing ansible scripts
+    - docker ps  # to see the details
+    - update dev/dev_docker for new managed node entries

 - Every installation in local machine should be also managed using playbook